Xilinx/dfx-mgr/README.md

 design and a 2RP design with the corresponding accelerators dynamically without having to reboot the board.

+DFX-MGR now support lightweight use cases.
+User can load PL bitstream alone or along with device tree overlay from any path.
+User can provide the absolute path of bitstream and overlay file as command line options.
+See Usage guidelines for more details.

 Once you compile Yocto Project meta-xilinx layer by enabling the dfx-mgr recipe, you should have dfx-mgrd and dfx-mgr-client in `/usr/bin` of rootfs and libdfx-mgr.so in `/usr/lib`.
 The config file `daemon.conf` can be found